 A visit to Andersonville National Historic Site will most likely be somber and educational, leaving you with a sense of pride for the great men who served our country.
 This site is home to the National Prison of War Museum and the Andersonville National Cemetery.

-The site also protects grounds of the former Andersonville Prison, one of the largest military prisons at the time of the Civil War.
+The site also protects the grounds of the former Andersonville Prison, one of the largest military prisons at the time of the Civil War.
 This visitor center is a bit intense if I am being honest.
 Even the Junior Ranger program takes you through some very deep and heart-wrenching tales.
 Be prepared to feel the emotions at this historic site.

 Appalachian National Scenic Trail